szymex/jetty-jersey-guice-example/README.md

 - Jersey 1.x
 - Guice 3.0

-In addition it uses simple filter and asynchronous requests.
+In addition it uses simple filter, custom provider and asynchronous requests.

 ## Usage